EliahKagan/palgoviz/basics/sll.md

 because the node such a key looks up holds strong references to the same `value` and `next_node`, so they can't be dead unless that node is also dead.
 But then the entry that maps that key to the node would have been removed.
-The `WeakValueTable` is responsible for ensuring this happens before any new keys are looked up in the table, even in a multithreaded scenario.
+The `WeakValueDictionary` is responsible for ensuring this happens before any new keys are looked up in the table, even in a multithreaded scenario.

 Still, even if that somehow did happen, there would be no false positive, because the new key cannot compare equal to that key.
 Its `value` weakref would